-Discover the ABCs that are foundational to great Christian education.
+Discover the ABCs of great Sunday school teaching that are foundational to great Christian education.

 Children usually learn to read by recognizing combinations of letters.
 Learning to teach is similar.
 Qualities and skills combine to make the teaching process understandable and enjoyable.
 As you read this alphabet of teaching qualities and skills, you may discover new combinations of letters you need to be an effective teacher.